State senate chair ready to appropriate more money to fight federal vaccine mandates

 Warmington said the lawsuits challenging the federal government on federal overreach have gone “exceedingly well.”

-Thompson, R-Okemah, said he stood ready to add more money to the $10 million lawmakers have already appropriated to combat federal mandates on vaccines.
+Thompson, R-Okemah, said he stood ready to add more to the $10 million already appropriated to combat federal mandates on vaccination.

 Stitt has said he will seek a second term.
-O’Connor, who Stitt appointed when Mike Hunter resigned, said he will run for the office.
+O’Connor, whom Stitt appointed when Mike Hunter resigned, said he will run for the office he currently holds.

 “They think it is going to energize their primary base,” she said.
-“I think that is why they are leading into it so hard.”
+“I think that is why they are leaning into it so hard.”

-She said it is disappointing that lawmakers are willing to hand O’Connor’s office additional dollars when the Legislature has already funded the office at a pretty high level.
+She said it is disappointing that lawmakers are willing to hand O’Connor’s office more funding when the Legislature already has funded the office at a pretty high level.

 “You can’t look at this in a silo,” Virgin said.
 “We have lots of requests from other agencies that go unaddressed.
 But this seems to be a blank check giving the attorney general whatever he wants.
 It makes me wonder where our priorities really are.”